What Bedford Homeowners Should Know Before Buying Quartz Worktops

 Premium (marble-look) £500 – £750+ £5,000 – £8,000+

 These prices typically cover the slab material only.
 You also need to factor in templating, fabrication, edge profiling and installation.
 At Precious Marble we include a full breakdown in every quote so there are no surprises on the day.
-Request a free quote for your Bedford kitchen and we will walk you through the full cost.
+For a per-metre breakdown see how much is a quartz worktop per metre.

 Quartz vs Granite vs Marble vs Laminate